Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 A note on lemon juice ~ The lemon in this recipe is optional and helps to add a bit of tartness to balance the sugar.
 Omit it if you’d like, but I’d strongly suggest it for improved flavor.
 Feel free to use fresh lemon juice or bottled, since it’s not added for canning safety.

-White Peaches ~ White peaches are less acidic than yellow peaches, and they're not approved for canning.
-If you make peach jam with white peaches, preseve it as a refrigerator or freezer recipe (but don't can it).
+White Peaches ~ White peaches are less acidic than yellow peaches and aren’t recommended for water bath canning.
+If you make peach jam with white peaches, preserve it as a refrigerator or freezer recipe (but don’t can it).

 Like this?
 Leave a comment below!